Lenape Valley Regional High School: History

+During an outbreak that hit the area on May 28, 2019, the school suffered minor damage from an EF-1 tornado that touched down in trees behind the school.

 Awards, recognition and rankings

 The school was the 180th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 120th in the state of 328 schools in 2012, after being ranked 108th in 2010 out of 322 schools listed.
 The magazine ranked the school 105th out of 316 schools statewide in its September 2008 cover story.
 The school was ranked 139th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school tied for 145th out of 381 public high schools statewide in its 2011 rankings (an increase of 2 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (82.9%) and language arts literacy (95.1%) components of the High School Proficiency Assessment (HSPA).

 In the 2013-14 school year, Lenape Valley Regional High School ranked seventh in SAT scores in Sussex County out of nine other public high schools.